mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 MAY open new QUIC streams for different packets using the same flow identifier, for example, to avoid head-of-line blocking.

-{{fig-stream-payload}} shows the encapsulation format for RTP over QUIC Streams.
+{{fig-stream-payload}} shows the encapsulation format for RoQ Streams.

 ~~~
 Payload {